Why we Love Yamaha CP4 Digital Stage Piano

 So, its a bit outdated but don't let the numbers fool you.
 It is still Top Notch Stage Piano and is worth of your hard earned money.

-Yamaha CP4 stage piano has set a new standard in stage pianos.
+Yamaha CP4 stage piano had set a new standard in stage pianos when it was launched.

 It has improved the stage piano standard in every possible way.
 It is one of the finest stage piano ever created (2013).